danhey/ellipse/README.md

 Fast analytic solver for the intersection of two ellipses of arbitrary rotation in Python

 TODO:
-- Currently this _only_ works if the ellipses are intersecting.
+- Currently this _only_ works if the ellipses are intersecting at four points.
 I need to write checks.
 - If the ellipses have the same rotation then the output is not proper.

 ## Usage